open-feature/mcp/README.md

 }
 ```

-### Claude Code (CLI)
+### Claude Code

-Add the server via CLI:
+Add the server via the Claude Code CLI:

 ```bash
 claude mcp add --transport stdio openfeature npx -y @openfeature/mcp
 ```

-Then manage the connection in the CLI with `/mcp`.
+Then manage the connection with `/mcp` in the CLI.

 ### Windsurf

-In the "Manage MCP servers" raw config, add:
+In the `Manage MCP servers` raw config, add:

 ```json
 {